Majorization theoretical approach to entanglement enhancement via local filtration: Entanglement enhancement schemes

-Note that we only describe the schemes in the present section.
+The present section is solely focused on defining the filtration schemes under investigation.
 We will study how entanglement is enhanced in the next section.
 We make a distinction between schemes and setups as follows: a scheme is a family of setups (with multiple possible parameters), whereas a setup is a particular instance that produces a well defined state.
 We consider that two setups are equivalent when they produce two states having same Schmidt coefficients (hence, two states that are equivalent in the sense of majorization theory), since in that case it is possible to transform each state into the other one using LOCC.